dvlaykov/turbulence-grey-zone-nw/_pages/logistics.markdown

 # Accommodation

+Accommodation is available [on campus](https://bookings.eventexeter.com/) from £70 per night (including breakfast).
+There are plenty of hotels in Exeter itself, as well.
 The University of Exeter suggests the following hotels for our visitors:

 1. [Mercure Rougemont](https://all.accor.com/hotel/A0H6/index.en.shtml)